The Evolution of International Human Rights

 "An indispensable reference source for scholars and students of human rights."—Political Science Quarterly

-This widely acclaimed and highly regarded book, embraced by students, scholars, policymakers, and activists, now appears in a new edition.
-Using the theme of visions seen by those who dreamed of what might be, Lauren explores the dramatic transformation of a world patterned by centuries of traditional structures of authority, gender abuse, racial prejudice, class divisions and slavery, colonial empires, and claims of national sovereignty into a global community that now boldly proclaims that the way governments treat their own people is a matter of international concern—and sets the goal of human rights "for all peoples and all nations."
+This widely acclaimed and highly regarded book, used extensively by students, scholars, policymakers, and activists, now appears in a new third edition.
+Focusing on the theme of visions seen by those who dreamed of what might be, Lauren explores the dramatic transformation of a world patterned by centuries of human rights abuses into a global community that now boldly proclaims that the way governments treat their own people is a matter of international concern—and sets the goal of human rights "for all peoples and all nations."
+He reveals the truly universal nature of this movement, places contemporary events within their broader historical contexts, and explains the relationship between individual cases and larger issues of human rights with insight.

 Paul Gordon Lauren is Regents Professor at the University of Montana.
-He is the author of a number of books, including Power and Prejudice.
-He has lectured widely and delivered invited addresses, at the Smithsonian Institution and the United Nations, on the subject of human rights.
+He is the author of a number of books, including the award-winning Power and Prejudice: The Politics and Diplomacy of Racial Discrimination.